 The human body is a magnificently complex thing.
 No two are quite alike.
 When you are experiencing chronic pain, then, it is crucial that your treatment plan is as unique as you are.
 We understand that your treatments need to be catered to you and your individual lifestyle.
 This is why we offer a broad variety of treatments which cover a full spectrum of types, locations, and causes of pain.
 Our physicians have years of experience and training to identify and treat pain at the source, rather than trying to combat the symptoms.
-At Pain Medicine Group, our Fort Myers pain management specialists utilize the cutting-edge of medical technology available and continue to undergo intensive training on the subject as breakthroughs occur.
+At Pain Medicine Group, our Florida pain management specialists utilize the cutting-edge of medical technology available and continue to undergo intensive training on the subject as breakthroughs occur.

 If you are ready to leave your pain behind, contact us today.